DeeCorrector/Projects-in-Stock/README.md

 The following modules are dependencies of the project and will need to be installed.
 - `Django`: Framework for creating webapplications
-- `Requests`: A module for requesting http responses
+- `Requests`: A module for requesting HTTP responses
 - `Robot`: Framework for acceptancetesting
 - `Selenium2Libary`: Browser automation for acceptancetesting

-The following commands will install all dependencies:
+The following commands will install all dependencies needed to execute run the website plus running the testsuite:
 ```
 $ pip install django
 $ pip install requests